 - Green will signify that you are ready to fly with no pending updates, calibrations, or error codes present

 To see the details of the aircraft status menu tap on the upper bar.
 Here you will see status of each piece of equipment on the drone.
-Next to each will show indications in Red lettering for something like a Firmware Update or Compass Calibration.
+Next to each you may see indications in Red for something like a Firmware Update or Compass Calibration that is needed.

 Updating DJI Firmware

 There are several methods of updating your DJI Firmware.
 Each of these are described in detail in our Updating DJI Firmware section of the knowledge base.
 Here we will discuss the DJI GO 4.0 method of updating your drone firmware.
 Some data connection is necessary on your mobile device to carry out this method of updating you firmware.